kimptoc/quickfixj-scratch/readme.md

-TODO

-Settings set dynamically, not a config file
+-----TODO

 Logging via third party (mkv - what does ION do?)
-Combine acceptor/initiator into one process use db

 Ruby version

+-----DONE
+Use db
+Settings set dynamically, not a config file
+Combine acceptor/initiator into one process